warthurii/personal-site/src/data/about.md

 - Since I have particularly enjoyed using Spotify's and Youtube's.

 - I am now a fullstack developer with imposter syndrome searching for the type of development I would like to do in the future.
 For now though I quite enjoy fullstack development.

-Ask me in person for other stories that I'm afraid to share with the internet.

 # I like